Usman-Ghani123/TV-Halftime-Shows-and-the-Big-Game/README.md

 # TV-Halftime-Shows-and-the-Big-Game
-Load, clean, and explore Super Bowl data in the age of soaring ad costs and flashy halftime shows. n this project, you will find out how some of the elements of this show interact with each other.
+Load, clean, and explore Super Bowl data in the age of soaring ad costs and flashy halftime shows.
+In this project, you will find out how some of the elements of this show interact with each other.
 You will answer questions like:

 What are the most extreme game outcomes?
 How does the game affect television viewership?